Ethnos360: Focus and beliefs

 The mission's focus is on groups where no translation of the Bible exists.
 When such a group is identified, Ethnos360 first attempts to make contact and establish a relationship.
 Then, missionaries are sent to learn the language and the culture of the native people, while further developing relationships and providing humanitarian aid.
-The missionaries translate biblical literature into the indigenous language, as well as teach natives how to read and write in their own language.
+The missionaries translate biblical literature into the indigenous language, as well as teach the group how to read and write in their own language.
 The professed goal, however, is to establish fully functioning churches that operate independently of missionaries, which "in turn reach out to their own people and to neighboring tribes".

 The core belief of Ethnos360 is "sola scriptura", accompanied by a historical-grammatical hermeneutic in interpreting the scriptures.
 This emphasis on "word by word inspiration" leads to literal belief "in the fall of man resulting in his complete and universal separation from God and his need of salvation".
 Those who die unsaved go to "unending punishment" (hence the mandate to evangelize those without access to the gospel).
 Additionally, Ethnos360 is a classically dispensational organization, subscribing to the "imminent ... pretribulation and pre-millennial return" of Jesus Christ to earth.